rdebusscher/pragmatic-microservices-lab/ReadMe.md

 Part of this code is used as a demo for [this](https://speakerdeck.com/reza_rahman/down-to-earth-microservices-with-java-ee) talk.
 A video for the talk can be found [here](https://www.youtube.com/watch?v=bS6zKgMb8So).
-The code is derived from the [Cargo Tracker](https://cargotracker.java.net/) Java EE blue prints project.
+The code is derived from the [Cargo Tracker](https://m-reza-rahman.github.io/cargo-tracker/) project.

-This lab uses GlassFish 4.1.
-It should be possible to use any Java EE 7 compatible application server such as Payara, WildFly, JBoss EAP, WebSphere Liberty or WebLogic.
-We use WildFly Swarm as our fat-jar solution.
-It should be possible to use any other MicroProfile compatible runtime such as Payara Micro or TomEE embedded.
+This lab uses Payara 5.
+It should be possible to use any Java EE 8  compatible application server such as GlassFish, WildFly or WebSphere Liberty.
+We use Payara Micro as our fat-jar solution.
+It should be possible to use any other MicroProfile compatible runtime such as Thorntail.
 We use NetBeans but you can use any Maven capable IDE.

 Setup
 -----
 * Download this project somewhere into your file system, probably as a zip file (and extract it).
-* Make sure you have JDK 8+ installed.
+* Make sure you have the latest version of JDK 8 installed.
+Older and newer versions may cause unexpected issues.
-* Please download and install NetBeans 8+ from [here](https://netbeans.org/downloads/).
+* Please download and install NetBeans 8.2 from [here](https://netbeans.org/downloads/).
 Make sure to download the Java EE edition.
+Older and newer versions may cause unexpected issues.
 * Download Payara Server 5 from [here](https://www.payara.fish/downloads).
 * Please unzip the zip file anywhere in your file system.
 * You now need to setup Payara in NetBeans.
 You do that by going to